nyx-ai/stylegan2-flax-tpu/index.md

 ## This Food Does Not Exist 🍪🍰🍣🍹🍔

-**We have trained StyleGAN2 models to generate food pictures.
-The images below are all purely synthetic!**
+**We trained StyleGAN2 models to generate food pictures.
+The images below are all synthetic!**

-Follow our Generative AI research: [📘 GitHub](https://github.com/nyx-ai) [🐦 Twitter](https://twitter.com/NyxAI_Lab) [👨‍💼 LinkedIn](https://www.linkedin.com/company/nyxai) [📷 Instagram](https://www.instagram.com/NyxAI_Lab)

 The [code](https://github.com/nyx-ai/stylegan2-flax-tpu) optimized for TPU training as well as the [pretrained models](https://github.com/nyx-ai/stylegan2-flax-tpu/releases) are openly available.

 <iframe src="https://ghbtns.com/github-btn.html?user=nyx-ai&repo=stylegan2-flax-tpu&type=star&count=true&size=large" frameborder="0" scrolling="0" width="170" height="30" title="GitHub"></iframe>

+This work is done in partnership with the [Food & You](https://www.foodandyou.org/) project by the [Digital Epidemiology Lab](https://www.digitalepidemiologylab.org/) at [EPFL](https://www.epfl.ch/en/).
+In this context, we are researching the potential of synthetic data augmention for vision tasks.

+Follow our Generative AI research: [📘 GitHub](https://github.com/nyx-ai) [🐦 Twitter](https://twitter.com/NyxAI_Lab) [👨‍💼 LinkedIn](https://www.linkedin.com/company/nyxai) [📷 Instagram](https://www.instagram.com/NyxAI_Lab)

 ## Multi-class 512x512 model (v0.2, October 2022) 🆕

 We are releasing a new and much improved model:

-- Single 5-class model (burger/cheesecake/cocktail/cookie/sushi) instead of multiple 1-class models
+- Single 5-class model (burger/cheesecake/cocktail/cookie/sushi) instead of 1-class models
 - Resolution of 512x512 instead of 256x256
 - Trained for much longer: 8 days at 256x256 then 28 days at 512x512 instead of 10 hours
 - Trained on more data: 558k 512x512 images instead of 100k 256x256 images

 ![v0.2 model samples](https://user-images.githubusercontent.com/140592/198279827-f50459f3-9d31-47ce-9380-5e535c612700.png)

-- 📝 Cherry-picked results, check out the [Colab notebook](https://colab.research.google.com/github/nyx-ai/stylegan2-flax-tpu/blob/master/notebook/image_generation.ipynb) to generate your own!
+🍒 The sample above are cherry-picked: check out the [Colab notebook](https://colab.research.google.com/github/nyx-ai/stylegan2-flax-tpu/blob/master/notebook/image_generation.ipynb) to generate your own, or [train your own model](https://github.com/nyx-ai/stylegan2-flax-tpu).
-- 🛠 Or train your own model: [https://github.com/nyx-ai/stylegan2-flax-tpu](https://github.com/nyx-ai/stylegan2-flax-tpu)

 ## Single-class 256x256 models (v0.1, July 2022)